MystenLabs/sui/.github/PULL_REQUEST_TEMPLATE.md

-## Description (Describe this PR)
+## Description

+Describe the changes or additions included in thiis PR.

-## Test Plan (How did you test this?)
+## Test Plan

+How did you test the new or updated feature?

 ---
-If your changes are not use facing and not breaking, you can skip the section below.
-Otherwise, please indicate the type of change and add the release notes that we be hightlighted during the release process
+If your changes are not user-facing and not a breaking change, you can skip the following section.
+Otherwise, please indicate what changed, and then add to the Release Notes seection as hightlighted during the release process

 ### Type of Change (Check all that apply)

 - [ ] user-visible impact
 - [ ] breaking change for a client SDKs
 - [ ] breaking change for FNs (FN binary must upgrade)